costineesti/about-me/content/notes/delft.md

 - ✅**Diploma**

-- ❌**Motivation Letter** - A clear and relevant essay in English (1,000 – 1,500 words) addressing the following:
+- ✅**Motivation Letter** - A clear and relevant essay in English (1,000 – 1,500 words) addressing the following:
-	- Your motivation for choosing this MSc programme
+	- Your motivation for choosing this MSc programme,
-	- Why you are interested in TU Delft and what you expect to find here.
+	- Why you are interested in TU Delft and what you expect to find here,
 	- If this MSc programme has specialisation(s), which specialisation interests you the most and why?
 	- Describe your hypothetical thesis project: what kind of project would you prefer?
 What would you want to explore?
-Please limit your answer to three possible topics.
+Please limit your answer to three possible topics,
 	- Summarize in a maximum of 250 words your BSc thesis work or final assignment/project.
 Please include information about the workload.

 - ✅**Curriculum Vitae**